ventus-ag/docs/_docs/tutorials/kubeflow.md

 5) Run next command to get a list of all clusters:
 <br />`openstack coe cluster list`

-6) Run next command to get kubeconfig for your cluster (tekton is the name of my cluster):
+6) Run next command to get kubeconfig for your cluster:
 <br />`openstack coe cluster config kubeflow`

 7) Export path to created config for as KUBECONFIG env variable: